HaMerotz LaMillion 8: Leg 6 (Armenia → Chile)

-For this leg's Double Battle, one member from each team had to stand on a rotating platform and throw one Chilean produce (rocoto, papa lisa, or caigua) past their opponent and into a net bearing the produce's name.
+For this leg's Duel, one member from each team had to stand on a rotating platform and throw one Chilean produce (rocoto, papa lisa, or caigua) past their opponent and into a net bearing the produce's name.
 The first team to win two matches would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.